-De have a code of rules printed, and the subjects are plainly printed in booklet form.
-Now in recommending to your notice this association and the good work that it will see the value of such an association and the good work that it can accomplish.
-If there is any suggestion or motion made by this Conference, there is opportunity or the association to carry on the work, because its scope of operations wider than the Conference or the Societies of the different States, cause its operations spread over all Australia.
+We have a code of rules printed, and the subjects are plainly printed in booklet form.
+Now in recommending to your notice this Association and the good work that it will see the value of such an Association and the good work that it can accomplish.
+If there is any suggestion or motion made by this Conference, there is opportunity for the Association to carry on the work, because its scope of operations is wider than the Conference or the Societies of the different States, because its operations spread over all Australia.